pderichs/kalkulator/README.md

 ## License

-The source code and documentation of this project is licensed under the [GNU GENERAL PUBLIC LICENSE version 3](https://www.gnu.org/licenses/gpl-3.0.txt).
+This project is licensed under the [GNU GENERAL PUBLIC LICENSE v3](https://www.gnu.org/licenses/gpl-3.0.txt).

 This project makes use of other external libraries and projects.
 Please refer to their respective LICENSES, terms and conditions on their websites: